BenRKarl/WDI_work/w03/d04/Readme.md

 ***Define your schema***

 * Rails has built in generators that allow us to generate code very quickly.
-Of use to use for the purpose of defining our schema is Rails' ability to generate migrations.
+Of use for the purpose of defining our schema is Rails' ability to generate migrations.

 * We can set up our protos table with the following command run from the terminal: